Yakumo-nuri

 Byakudan is a technique to apply extremely fine gold leaf or gold foil to an object coated with Suki Urushi (transparent lacquer); it is applied on top of the gold leaf until it becomes totally inseparable from the pen after it has been flattened onto the surface area.
 Gold leaf covers the entire object in most examples of the Byakudan technique, but Nagaya Momoko's gold leaf is separated and applied to the pens on entirely different layers to achieve an ethereal beauty, as well as to form asymmetrical patterns.

-Our eyes are drawn to the Yakumo-nuri Byakudan Fountain Pens because their shapes and patterns change as we look at them.
-This creates an optical illusion, and its effect will continue to enhance with time as the pen's Urushi ages.
-This means that one can never tire of just looking at Yakumo-nuri Byakudan pens, and just like great Japanese whisky, they just get better with age.
+Yakumo-nuri Byakudan Fountain Pens shapes and patterns change as we look at them which creates an optical illusion, and its effect will continue to enhance with time as the pen's Urushi ages.
+Just like great Japanese whisky, they just get better with age.

 In many mythologies, gods of war, love, life, and even death take center stage in these fantastical stories that had come into existence since before the written word.
 In what is surely representative of Japanese culture's characteristics, the gods are often depicted as guides for mortals, even as they play their games of mischief.